 2) Light up the house, not the electric bill.
 Replacing incandescent light bulbs with more energy efficient compact florescent light (CFL) bulbs will save you about $6 a year in electricity costs per bulb and more than $40 over its lifetime.
 According to ENERGY STAR, if every American home replaced just one light bulb, we would save enough energy to prevent 9 billion pounds of greenhouse gas emissions per year.
 Remember to recycle used CFL bulbs.
 Go to www.epa.gov/bulbrecycling for recycling locations.

 3) Some like it hot, hot, hot… or cold, cold, cold.
 Closely monitor your thermostat.
 Adjusting it just a few degrees while you’re out can save energy and money.
 Make it easier by installing a programmable thermostat.
 Use fans and close the blinds during the warm months and let the sun in for natural warmth in the winter.
-Also, change your filter every three months.

 4) How low can you go?
 One way to save water is by using low-flow toilets.
 The most cost-effective way to do this is to simply take a one liter plastic bottle, fill it with water and place it inside the tank.
 This will reduce your water use per flush.
-Another way to save water is placing an aerator on all of your faucets.
+Another way to save water is by placing an aerator on your faucets.

 5) Make it mean-green-clean.
 Cleaning supplies can be expensive and are made with toxic chemicals.
 Save money and the environment by making your own cleaning supplies.
 All you need are basic household ingredients like vinegar, lemon juice, baking soda and borax to clean everything from windows to tile.
 Look online for recipes and suggestions.

-6) Reduce, Reuse, Recycle!
+6) Reduce, reuse, recycle!
 Sticking to this mantra can help you save money around the house.
 Use a rag instead of paper towels.
 Buy products in bulk, concentrate or refillable containers to reduce packaging waste.
 Look for products made from recycled content.
 And don’t forget to recycle!

 7) Win-dos for your windows.
 There are a number of ways you can make your windows more energy efficient without replacing them.
 For better insulation from the weather you can caulk exterior joints, put shrink wrap on them or hang blackout curtains.